Comparisons13 min read

 Can I use Placeit and Canva together?

 Absolutely — and honestly, it's a smarter workflow than picking just one.
 Many designers use Canva to create the base artwork (logos, graphics, social content) and then import those designs into Placeit to generate realistic mockup photos.
-They don't overlap much functionally, so using both isn't redundant at all.
+They don't really overlap functionally, so using both isn't redundant at all.

 Does Canva have mockup templates like Placeit?